Raja-code-dev/Sales-Insights/README.md

 4.User Engagement: Ensure the dashboard is user-friendly and intuitive for stakeholders to explore and gain insights.<br>
 # Technologies
 Power BI: Business intelligence tool for data visualization and dashboard creation.<br>
-SQL: Used for querying and extracting data from databases.
+SQL(MySQL): Used for querying and extracting data from databases.